A question I’ve been asked since starting I Will Teach You to Be Rich more than a decade ago is how to control your finances.

 5. Earn more money

-This is my all-time favorite way to get rich.
+This is my all-time favorite way to take control of your finances.
 I’ve always believed that there’s a limit to how much money you can save — but no limit to how much you can earn.

 From my years of experience running my own business, and teaching scores of people to start their own as well, I’ve found that there’s one great way for people to earn more: Turn the skills you already have into a side hustle.